-Obje Objectives Controls 01 To ensure that the development presents as an integrated design.
-C1 All dwellings in the development complement each other in terms of style, design, materials, roof form and colour scheme.
-02 To ensure that on-site parking does not detract from the streetscape character and amenity.
-C2 If basement parking is not provided, at grade parking is located at the rear.
+- o ensure that the development presents C1 as an integrated design. - All dwellings in the development complement each other in terms of style, design, materials, roof form and colour scheme. - 02 To ensure that on-site parking does not detract from the streetscape character and amenity. - If basement parking is not provided, at grade parking is located at the rear.